 - Morgan County segment (8.2 miles) – MM 56.8 to 65

 - Magoffin County West segment (4.6 miles) – MM 65 to 69.6

 - Magoffin County Central segment (5.7 miles) –MM 69.6 to 75.3

 - Salyersville Restaurant Row segment (2.4 miles) – End of Parkway to KY 114

 - KY 114 segment (14 miles) – US 460 to KY 404 in Prestonsburg

-In three other areas, engineers and project planners are working on design alternatives to create the most effective route to improve the parkway.
+In the Wolfe County and KY 114 segments, engineers and project planners are working on design alternatives to create the most effective route to improve the parkway.
 As designs are developed, the project team will share details with citizens and seek input.
-These three sections include the: